the-events-calendar/the-events-calendar/readme.txt

 = IMPORTANT NOTICE =

 3.0 is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.0.2 =

+* Fixed bug with queries that included more than one post type.
+This should resolve issues with "Link to Existing Content" in the WordPress editor, attaching media to posts from the Media Library, and relationship fields in the Advanced Custom Fields plugin
+* Fixed 404 in page title on month view when no events are in the month
+* CSS files in the tribe-events directory of your theme are now loaded in addition to TEC css files, instead of replacing them
+* Removed Select2 dependency in the Tribe Bar
+* Fixed various issues with the Events List widget
+* Various minor bug fixes

 = 3.0.1 =